deohs/coders/demos/data_viz/network_graphs_with_qgraph/grant_awards.md

 ## Configure colors

 We will color the nodes and edges for the SPH departments and leave the other organizations with a default node color of grey.
+The color palette comes from the RColorBewer package.
+We use a dark palette to make the thinner edges easier to see.

 ```r